ideaspaper/fnless/README.md

 ### `isKeyVarsValid`

-This method will check whether all of `keyVars` exist in the source code file.
+Check the validity of key variables in the functionless code.
+Invalid key variables means that some are missing or have been redeclared.

 ```javascript
 const fnless = require('fnless');